-EPDM gaskets vs. TPE gaskets is a comparison that engineers who design environmental seals need to make.
+EPDM gaskets vs. TPE gaskets is a comparison that designers of environmental seals need to make.
 Ethylene propylene diene monomer (EPDM) and thermoplastic elastomers (TPE) both resist water, weather, ozone, and sunlight.
-These gasket materials also withstand a wide range of outdoor temperatures and are available in compounds that meet specific industry standards.
-Both EPDM and TPE come in sponge and solid profiles and support water jet cutting, gasket bonding, and adhesive taping.
+These gasket materials also withstand a wide range of outdoor temperatures and are available in compounds that meet specific industry standards, such as for flammability.
+Both EPDM and TPE come in sponge and solid profiles and support the same gasket fabrication processes.

-Contact Elasto Proxy if you’re a manufacturer who is comparing EPDM gaskets vs. TPE gaskets and looking for industrial rubber products in low-to-medium volume quantities.
-We are a rubber fabricator and distributor that specializes in custom sealing solutions and that offers value-added services such as kitting, custom packaging, and parts marking.
-As the article shows, Elasto Proxy also helps engineers with material selection, a key consideration for successful sealing.
+Contact Elasto Proxy if you’re a manufacturer who is comparing EPDM gaskets vs. TPE gaskets and need low-to-medium volumes.
+We are a custom fabricator that uses water jet cutting to cut sheet materials and profiles with speed and precision.
+There’s no tooling to wait for or pay for, and we also offer value-added services such as kitting, custom packaging, and parts marking.
+As this article demonstrates, Elasto Proxy can also help you with material selection.

-EPDM gaskets are made of a synthetic, weather resistant rubber that is a popular choice for door and window seals.
+EPDM gaskets are made of a synthetic, weather-resistant elastomer that is a traditional choice for door and window seals.
 EPDM exhibits superior resistance to ultraviolet (UV) light and maintains its flexibility at low temperatures, a concern in cold-weather climates.
-EPDM gaskets can have a steel core for reinforcement and offer a high degree of electrical insulation.
-For greater compressibility than solid seals can provide, EPDM foam rubber in hollow shapes are sometimes used.
+EPDM gaskets can have a steel core for reinforcement but also offer a high degree of electrical insulation.
+For greater compressibility than solid seals can provide, EPDM foam rubber in hollow shapes can be used for gasketing.

 The typical working temperature range for EPDM gaskets is from -50°F to +300°F (-45°C to 150°C) and up to +355°F (+180°C) in steam.
 The table blow describes EPDM’s main properties.